Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

 * This is in the development process

-* Credentials for Jenkins, nexus, Sounarqube
+* Credentials for Jenkins, Sounarqube
 * Username: admin
 * Password: admin